November 18, 2016

 Ravi Shankar, NAFSA Board of Directors vice president for professional development and engagement, and Sam Brown, NAFSA chair-elect of the Knowledge Community for International Student and Scholar Services (KCISSS), brought together the international community to share, listen, and learn about how we move forward.

-The town hall focussed on:
+The town hall focused on:

 - Resources to support students and scholars;